imahdio/HTML-Essential-Training/11-Conclusion/README.md

 representative-someone who speaks or does something officially for another person or group of people

-debate-argue about (a subject) especially in a formal manner , to try to make a decision about something
+debate-argue about (a subject) especially in a formal manner, to try to make a decision about something

 leave out-to not include or mention